-The evidence establishes that the claimant did not make an active search for work within the meaning of the Maryland Unemployment Insurance Law during the week from November 7, 2010 and thereafter, and his explanations on the reasons for his decision are too inconsistent to support his request.
-The law is clear and unequivocal that one who seeks benefits must make an active search for work during each week that he/she seeks benefits.
-It is not permissible to cease looking at any time while still in claim status.
-In the instant case, as the claimant has failed to show that he made an active search for work, he will be disqualified from receiving benefits.
+The evidence establishes that since October 7, 2012, the claimant has not made an active search for work, within the meaning of the Maryland Unemployment Insurance Law.
+The law is clear and unequivocal that one who seeks benefits must make an active search for work during each week that he seeks benefits.
+It is not permissible to cease the active search at any time while still in claim status.
+In the instant case, because the claimant failed to make an active search for work, he will be disqualified from receiving benefits.